 After coming into the house they saw the Child with Mary His mother; and they fell to the ground and worshiped Him.
 Then, opening their treasures, they presented to Him gifts of gold, frankincense, and myrrh. – Matthew 2:11

 While He was in one of the cities, behold, there was a man covered with leprosy; and when he saw Jesus, he fell on his face and implored Him, saying, “Lord, if You are willing, You can make me clean.” – Luke 5:12

 And He went a little beyond them, and fell on His face and prayed, saying, “My Father, if it is possible, let this cup pass from Me; yet not as I will, but as You will.” – Matthew 26:39

 This position is scary and not much approached.
-You run the risk of being stepped on or made fun of so it would be rare that someone did it for show, I imagine.
-(However, I suppose it is possible. haha) There is also the risk that this position feels so strange and new to the person attempting to pray that they find themselves terribly distracted.
+You run the risk of being stepped on or made fun of so it is rare for someone to do it “for show”.
+(However, I suppose it is possible.)
+There is also the risk that this position feels so strange and new to the person attempting to pray that they find themselves terribly distracted.

 This position is incredibly powerful if you are ever brave enough one day to try it.
 Highly recommended.
 However, if/when you choose to try it, do so, at least at first, in private.

 David danced before the Lord as the Ark of the Covenant was brought into Jerusalem – 2 Samuel 6:14

 Yes, excitement can be, and, in fact, is a prayer!
 Our bodies are given to us by God and are themselves temples.
 They are holy.
 Therefore, what we do with them speaks, both to God himself (as a “happy dance” would speak to the person who delivered good news) but also to those around you who see it as a testament to your relationship with God.
 (Clean) dance is a beautiful way to convey the overflowing joy that God puts into our hearts when we are in strong relationship with Him as a sign of His love for us.